IsabelGP/boot-camps/outlines/gettingStarted.md

 In the simple code we wrote above, the keyToTheMeaningOfLife is clearly very useful, but not very easy to use or reusable.
 For example, say we started up a business with a code-base that required us to calculate keyToTheMeaningOfLife for billions of customers worldwide based on some value of mysticalSign given to us by each customer.
 And say that calculating keyToTheMeaningOfLife was a little bit more complicated than simple division.
 Calculating keyToTheMeaningOfLife would rapidly become unsustainable: we would have to carry out all sorts of edits, copying and pasting our code every time we need to calculate meaningOfLife within our code-base, potentially based on some different mysticalSign or even meaningOfLife values.
 You can see how this would get really tedious, and ultimately hurt our profit margins.

 Functions provide a way of packaging code into reusable and easy-to-use components.
-We can turn our keyToTheMeaningOfLife by defining a function - let's call it meaningOfLifeCalculator.
+We can easily obtain our keyToTheMeaningOfLife by defining a function - let's call it meaningOfLifeCalculator.
 To define such a function, we write
 ```
 def meaningOfLifeCalculator(meaning, sign):
     key = meaning/sign